Somali wild ass

 The Somali wild ass (Equus africanus somaliensis) is a subspecies of the African wild ass.

 The legs of the Somali wild ass are striped, resembling those of its relatives, the zebras.
 There are estimated to be 600 specimens living in the wild.
-They are in Somalia, Somaliland, the Southern Red Sea region of Eritrea, and the Afar Region of Ethiopia.
-In addition, it is estimated that there are 200 specimens living in captivity in zoos worldwide.
+They live in Somalia, Somaliland, the Southern Red Sea region of Eritrea, and the Afar Region of Ethiopia.
+In addition, an estimated 200 specimens live in captivity in zoos worldwide.

-The IUCN Red List of endangered species described it as "critically endangered" and they face an extremely high risk of extinction in the wild.
+The IUCN Red List of endangered species described it as "critically endangered", and they face an extremely high risk of extinction in the wild.

 Behavior

 Due to the limited resources found in their habitat, Somali wild asses live in a fission–fusion society.
 Most adults live alone, but sometimes form small herds consisting of females and their young.
 In areas that have more resources, or have more rain, they will sometimes fuse together to form larger temporary herds.
 Stallions can maintain territories as large as nine square miles.
 They frequently leave dung piles as markers to remind them of their territory's boundaries.
 While females are welcome in their territories, stallions will often fight other males who try to mate with females in their territories.
 However, stallions have been observed allowing males into their territories for grazing, as long as they show no interest in his harem.